tonymays/SumMetricService/README.md

 Listening on port :8080

 ## Running the API
-1. Open the conf.json file an set InitWithTestData to on
+1. Open the conf.json file an set InitWithTestData to on to obtain test data described above
 ```bash
 Example:
 {